utPLSQL/utPLSQL-demo-project/README.md

     - Provision a database from docker *( this step most likely you will not run as these databases will exists already)*
     - Create user to deploy code to *( this step most likely you will not run as the user will exists already)*
     - Execute Liquibase update to deploy code

+## Demo project using utPLSQL, Azure Devops and Flyway for continuous integration of PLSQL and SQL code.